-If you want to grow you IoT company fast(er) and capitalise on this exciting trend, you need to get the basics of a sales and marketing strategy in place.
+If you want to grow your IoT company fast(er) and capitalize on this exciting trend, you need to get the basics of a sales and marketing strategy in place.

 McKinsey & Company predicts that linking the physical and digital worlds could generate up to $11.1 trillion a year in economic value by 2025.

-In this article you will learn learn how to capitalize on the myriad of opportunities for companies like yours by getting the foundations of a sales and marketing strategy in place.
+In this article, you will learn how to capitalize on the myriad of opportunities for companies like yours by getting the foundations of a sales and marketing strategy in place.

 Selling IoT products can be challenging because of the fact that the people who can benefit the most from it will not always be the decision makers.
 On top of that, implementing new technology often requires:

 This can make IoT a tough sell.

 However, IoT can create unexpected benefits that will get the attention of whoever controls the budget.
 So, how do you convince multiple decision-makers buyers to pay for these benefits?